 Submit the working drawings in a timely manner to allow for a corresponding review and include this review time in the project's schedule.
-Unless specified elsewhere in the Contract, allow a minimum of two weeks for the Department to review.
 The Department will review the Contractor's working drawings in general only.
 The Department's review does not relieve the Contractor from any responsibility whatsoever.